 The Windows Challenge: Background Access

-On Windows, we built Quilon using Electron, which gives us full access to system APIs.
+On Windows, Quilon is a native WinUI 3 / .NET app, which gives us full access to system APIs.
 The app runs in the system tray and monitors clipboard changes in real-time using native Win32 APIs.

 The challenge?
 Detecting clipboard changes without polling.
 We use clipboard format listeners that notify us immediately when the clipboard contents change, keeping CPU usage near zero when idle.